AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30862-incorrect-order-date-on-printed-pdf-invoice.md

 ---
-description: The MDVA-30862 patch fixes the issue where an incorrect order date is printed on the PDF invoice.
-This patch is available when the Quality Patches Tool (QPT) 1.1.6 is installed.
-The patch ID is MDVA-30862.
-Please note that the issue was fixed in Adobe Commerce 2.4.0.
+title: "MDVA-30862: Incorrect order date on printed PDF invoice"
 labels: Support Tools,QPT patches,Quality Patches Tool,Magneto Commerce Cloud,QPT 1.1.6,Adobe Commerce,cloud infrastructure,on-premises,invoice,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.4.0
-title: 'MDVA-30862: Incorrect order date on printed PDF invoice'
 ---

-# MDVA-30862: Incorrect order date on printed PDF invoice

 The MDVA-30862 patch fixes the issue where an incorrect order date is printed on the PDF invoice.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.6 is installed.
 The patch ID is MDVA-30862.
 Please note that the issue was fixed in Adobe Commerce 2.4.0.